Current Doctoral Students

 Research interests: The utility of science-fictional imagination and magical thinking in social change work; anti-racism as best practice in social service agencies; the role of creative writing and storytelling in liberation movements.

-Her research focus revolve around a the media specifically focusing on African American women representation in the media and how this impacts the stereotypes and schemas that African Americans women face in society today.
+Her research focus revolves around the media specifically focusing on African American women representation in the media and how this impacts the stereotypes and schemas that African Americans women face in society today.
 This includes teaching others about the importance of media literacy.
-She also has a passion for bridging academia and activism.
-This inspired her to co-host a podcast/blog.
-This project has really taught her so much about herself and developed her pedagogical views.
-"Through evolution of thought and mind we can truly find our passions and purpose."
+She is an advocate for “bridging” academia and activism.
+This inspired her to cohost a podcast/blog.
+Gray Matters the Blog is a space for intellectual development and social just engagement.
+Each episode and post on all platforms.
+In her free time she enjoys watching shows and movies with friends and family.
+She is learning to include mediation and yoga in her daily activities.
+She loves smoothies and potatoes in any form.

 Research Interest: Representations of African American women in media and media literacy.